-- (1) Claim bills are of two (2) types: excess judgment claims filed pursuant to section 768.28(5), Florida Statutes, and equitable claims filed without an underlying excess judgment. - (2) All claim bills shall be filed with the Secretary on or before August 1 in order to be considered by the Senate during the next regular session, except that Senators elected to the Senate during a general election or a special general election may have sixty-two (62) days from the date of that election to file a claim bill.
-Senators currently serving who are re-elected during a general election are not subject to the immediately preceding provision relating to sixty-two (62) days.
+- (1) Claim bills are of two (2) types: excess judgment claims filed pursuant to section 768.28(5), Florida Statutes, and equitable claims filed without an underlying excess judgment. - (2) A claim bill filed by a current serving Senator must be filed by August 1 to be considered by the Senate during the next regular session.
+A claim bill filed by a newly elected Senator must be filed within thirty (30) days after election or before the first scheduled interim committee meeting, whichever is later.
+The deadline for newly elected Senators to file claim bills for the 2019 Regular Session shall be thirty (30) days from adoption of these Rules.
+Thereafter, claim bills must be filed as provided above.
+A claim bill that is filed after the deadline may not be considered by the Senate without approval of the Rules Committee.
 A motion to introduce a claim bill notwithstanding the claim bill filing deadline shall be referred to the Rules Committee for a hearing and a determination as to the existence of an emergency reasonably compelling consideration of a claim bill notwithstanding the claim bill filing deadline.
-A House claim bill which does not have a Senate companion claim bill timely filed under this Rule shall not be considered by the Senate.
-Any motion to consider a House claim bill which does not have a timely filed Senate companion bill shall be referred to the Rules Committee for a hearing and a determination as to the existence of an emergency reasonably compelling consideration of a claim bill notwithstanding the claim bill filing deadline.
+A House claim bill that does not have a Senate companion claim bill timely filed under this Rule shall not be considered by the Senate.
+Any motion to consider a House claim bill that does not have a timely filed Senate companion bill shall be referred to the Rules Committee for a hearing and a determination as to the existence of an emergency reasonably compelling consideration of a claim bill notwithstanding the claim bill filing deadline.
 The determination by the Rules Committee shall be reported back to the Senate.
-Upon a determination by the committee that an emergency does exist, the motion may be considered by the Senate and must be adopted by a two-thirds (2/3) vote of those Senators present. - (3) If the President determines that a de novo hearing is necessary to determine liability, proximate cause, and damages, a special master shall conduct such hearing pursuant to reasonable notice.
+Upon a determination by the committee that an emergency does exist, the motion may be considered by the Senate and must be adopted by a two-thirds (2/3) vote of those Senators present.

+(3) If the President determines that a hearing is necessary to determine liability, proximate cause, and damages, a special master shall conduct a de novo hearing pursuant to reasonable notice.